To become a notary in Illinois and to perform remote notarizations, you must comply with the following requirements:

 Back to top

 • I am applying to become a notary in Illinois for the first time, and I would like to perform remote notarizations.
-What are the steps to apply to become a notary and be able to perform remote notarizations?
+What are the steps to apply to become a notary and register to perform remote notarizations?

 Back to top

-• Do I need a digital seal and an electronic notary signature to perform remote notarizations?
+• Do I need an electronic seal and an electronic notary signature to perform remote notarizations?

 No. Remote notarizations involve notarizing tangible (paper) documents using an inked pen and an inked notary stamp.
 Remote notarization does not involve signing documents with an electronic signature and affixing an electronic notary seal.